Mie Ayam: Indonesian Egg Noodles With Chicken

 Because it is affordable, simple, and tastes delicious.

-You can find Indonesian mie ayam in almost every corner of the country.
-From food gawkers to food stalls.
-From school canteen to office cafeterias.
-From street food sellers to restaurants.
-Everywhere.
+You can find Indonesian mie ayam in almost every corner of the country, from food gawkers to food stalls, from school canteens to office cafeterias, from street food sellers to restaurants.

-I grew up with these chicken noodles that I used to have almost every day at the school canteen.
-Now that I’m thousands of miles away from Indonesia, I have to make it myself whenever I crave it.
+I grew up with chicken noodles that I used to have almost every day at the school canteen.
+Now that I’m thousands of miles away from Indonesia, I have to make them myself whenever I crave them.

 Luckily, it is not difficult to make it.
-Though it take a bit of preparation before you actually make it.
+However, it takes a bit of preparation before you make it.

-One of the most popular street food in Indonesia
+One of the most popular street foods in Indonesia

 There are endless street food choices in Indonesia.
 You can find savory options such as Sate Ayam, Soto Mie, Gado Gado, etc.